sara-sabr/ITStrategy/_drafts/en/working-in-the-open-part-1.md

 We are more than 250,000 employees in the Government of Canada.
 Some departments have more than 25,000 employees.
-Shared drives, intranet and various collaboration platforms are very often closed by default.
+Shared drives, intranets and various collaboration platforms are very often closed by default.
 Working in the open makes your work discoverable

 Files can be sensitive and they should be protected if that's the case.